The term “Kill Kill’, is often said by quarterbacks when they’re calling out their cadence. There’s a reason why

 - 14 Wanda Man (Run Play)

-This does for play callers (Offensive Coordinators) because it allows the quarterback to put their offensive in the best position possible to run an explosive play.
+This does for play callers (Offensive Coordinators) because it allows the quarterback to put their offense in the best position possible to run an explosive play.

 Installing Kill Calls Into Your Offense

 This concept is extremely tough to do.
 If you’re looking to install it into your offense, I will start by making kill calls, with the second call being the same formation, just a different play than what was called in the huddle.

 For instance, if your formation is “West Right Tight,” make the second kill call a West Right Tight play as well, don’t flip the formation.